 Try your code on the file movies.txt on the Wiki.
-Find a query that gives good results (the top records match what you had in mind when you asked the query), and one that does not.
-Write them in your experiences.txt (see below), and briefly explain why one works and the other doesn't.
+Find a query that gives good results (the records shown meet your expectations) and one that does not.
+Write them in your experiences.txt (see below), and very concisely (in one or two sentences) explain why one works and the other doesn't.